3merillon/md2/README.md

 - Code in this repository is under MIT (see LICENSE).
 - Third‑party models and textures are subject to their own licenses:
   - Ratamahatta: non‑commercial; attribution required (see `ratamahatta.txt`).
-  - Example model: see LICENSE in its folder.
+  - Example model: see .txt in its folder.
-  - Ogro (optional, user‑supplied): not included; if you import locally, keep `Ogro.txt` and respect its terms.
+  - Ogro (optional, user‑supplied): not included..
 - Quake and Quake II are registered trademarks of id Software.

 Have fun, be kind, ship frames.